Vyacheslav Tikhonov

-Vyacheslav Vasilyevich Tikhonov (Вячеслав Васильевич Тихонов; 8 February 1928 – 4 December 2009) was a Soviet and Russian actor whose best known role was as Soviet spy Stierlitz in the television series Seventeen Moments of Spring.
+Vyacheslav Vasilyevich Tikhonov (Вячеслав Васильевич Тихонов; 8 February 1928 – 4 December 2009) was a Soviet and Russian actor whose best-known role was as Soviet spy Stierlitz in the television series Seventeen Moments of Spring.
 He was a recipient of numerous state awards, including the titles of People's Artist of the USSR (1974) and Hero of Socialist Labour (1982).

 Biography

 Tikhonov was born in Pavlovsky Posad near Moscow.
 His mother was a kindergarten teacher and his father an engineer in the local textile factory.
 Vyacheslav dreamed of acting but his parents envisioned a different career, and during the war he worked in a munitions factory.
 After employment as a metal worker, he began [training for an] acting career in 1945 by entering, not without difficulty, the Actors’ Faculty of VGIK.
-After graduating VGIK with honours in 1950, he began his acting career on stage of Theatre Studio of Film Actor, where he worked for six years.
+After graduating from VGIK with honours in 1950, he began his acting career on the stage of the Theatre Studio of Film Actor, where he worked for six years.

 In 1948, he married Nonna Mordyukova, a popular actress at the time.
 The couple had one son, Vladimir, also an actor, who died in 1990.
 The marriage was dissolved in 1963.
 Later, Tikhonov married a second time to Tamara Ivanovna Tikhonova and had one child with her, Anna Tikhonova, also an actor, in 1969.

 He died on 4 December 2009 in Moscow, Russia.
 Russian President Dmitry Medvedev expressed his condolences to Tikhonov's family.